capitalpb/advent_of_code_2023/README.md

 distance to an `i64`, it calculated just fine and instantly.
 I guess only storing the locations of galaxies and not dealing with the entire grid was good enough to keep the performance down.

+## Day 15

+This was a fun one.
+I don't have much to say - I had an idea almost immediately and it worked out without much struggle.
+There's probably some cleaner ways to write parts of this, but I'm not too disappointed with how it turned out.